 - A typical French Baccalaureat requirement for a course with a AAA/AAB A level entry requirement is an 14-15/20 overall.

-  - A typical French Baccalaureat requirement for a course with a BBB/BBC/BCC A level entry requirement is an 12-13/20 overall.
+- A typical French Baccalaureat requirement for a course with a BBB/BBC/BCC A level entry requirement is a 13/20 overall.

 For International Baccalaureate (IB) applicants we require between 32 and 38 points depending on the programme applied for.

 For full details please refer to: IB Entry Requirements

 For Masters programmes, SOAS will accept the Licence with a minimum 'bien' and the Diplôme from a grande école with a mark of 13.